 Musats come in different shapes: round, faceted, flat with beveled edges

 Each variation has its own merits.
-So, for example, a round musat weighs a little, but an oval sharpens better, since its edges provide more complete contact with the surface to be treated.
-Tetrahedral - more versatile, here you can better refine the required sharpening angle.
+For example, round musat weighs little, but oval sharpens better, since its edges provide more complete contact with the surface being processed.
+Tetrahedral ones are more universal; here you can better refine the required sharpening angle.

-You can talk for hours about the options and varieties of manual machines used in everyday life.
-These are the usual home mini-sharpeners, known to almost everyone, and more specific devices with a polishing wheel.
+We can talk for hours about the options and varieties of hand-held machines used in everyday life.
+These include the usual home mini-sharpeners, known to almost everyone, and more specific devices with a polishing wheel.

-The easiest way to work with mini-sharpeners that control the course of the tool.
-In this case, the degree of sharpening depends on the effort that the person makes.
+The easiest way to work is with mini-sharpeners that control the stroke of the tool.
+In this case, the degree of sharpening depends on the effort the person makes.

 Electrical grinding machines more comfortable.
 Working with them saves time.
-Most often, such drive machines have various modes of operation, which are controlled by switches.
+Most often, such drive machines have different operating modes, which are regulated by switches.

-Usually such machines are compact, safe, simple and reliable, since all grinding wheels hidden inside the case.
-In this case, the sharpening angle is regulated by a special spring, which completely eliminates errors in sharpening.
+Typically, such machines are compact, safe, simple and reliable, since all grinding wheels hidden inside the case.
+In this case, the sharpening angle is adjusted by a special spring, which completely eliminates errors in sharpening.

-Professional hand tool a bit like a carpenter's vise.
-The subject of sharpening, in fact, the knife, is clamped with special clamps.
+Professional hand tool A bit like a carpenter's vice.
+The object to be sharpened, the knife itself, is clamped with special clamps.

-The grinder itself is mounted on an emphasis.
-Here it is very important to properly fix the machine and avoid slipping of the device during sharpening.
+The sharpening machine itself is mounted on a stop.
+It is very important here to properly secure the machine and avoid the device slipping during sharpening.

 Ask a Question

-“If you do not have the skills to work on this tool, it is better to use automatic sharpeners.
+“If you do not have the skills to work with this tool, it is better to use automatic sharpeners.
 In addition, such a machine cannot be assembled without certain knowledge.”

 Professional machines are distinguished by their versatility.
-Usually this is a machine with a massive abrasive disc.
-Such tools allow you to sharpen not only knives, but also metalwork tools, for example, planers and chisels.
+Usually this is a device with a massive abrasive disk.
+Such tools allow you to sharpen not only knives, but also metalworking tools, for example, planes and chisels.

-The combination of low speed and continuous cooling results in high-quality workpiece processing already at the stage of incisal formation.
-And at the final stages of work, they provide the blade with razor sharpness.
-AT professional tool a large number of nozzles and interchangeable disks are provided.
-Moreover, the clamp where the blade is fixed can move freely along the caliper in the horizontal direction.
-Moreover, the angle of sharpening can be adjusted.
+The combination of low speeds and constant cooling provides high-quality processing of products already at the stage of forming the cutting edge.
+And at the final stages of work they provide the blade with razor sharpness.
+IN professional instrument A large number of attachments and replaceable discs are provided.
+Moreover, the clamp where the blade is secured can move freely along the support in the horizontal direction.
+Moreover, you can adjust the sharpening angle.

-For high-quality sharpening of the machine, experience and certain knowledge are needed.
+For high-quality sharpening of the machine, you need experience and certain knowledge.
 Let's start with the basics.

-Optimal sharpening angles and sharpness for kitchen knives
+Optimal sharpening angles and degree of sharpness for kitchen knives

 It's no secret that there are a lot of knives for different materials.
 A good housewife has her own knife for vegetables and meat.
-Consider the correct sharpening angles for different tools.
+Let's look at the correct sharpening angles for different tools.

 Tool type Sharpening angle